 In this article we will systematize the guidelines for an oral history project .

-Based in the online course Oral history, by Yolanda Silva.
+Based in the online course Oral history - the interview and the project

 Here we define some guidelines by which everyone can follow during the preparation of an oral history project .